OUR METHODS

 All items then must be packaged according to the downstream partners’ requirements which includes baling of plastic and densifying of styrofoam.
 Then all materials must be stored until the proper shipment amount has been attained.

-Once we have met the volume requirements, the material we have collected, processed, and stored is then distributed to a thoroughly-vetted downstream partner.
+Once we have met the volume requirements, most the material we have collected, processed, and stored is then distributed to a thoroughly-vetted downstream partner.
 Sadly, there is a proliferation of bad actors in this space who claim to recycle responsibly but do not.
 For instance, poorly managed store drop-off programs have been found to simply go into landfills and many electronics “recyclers” illegally label and export e-waste to countries with less strict environmental laws.
 That is why the The Hub has a dedicated Research and Development Coordinator on staff who chooses our downstream partners based on their ethical practices, environmental impact, and emphasis on a circular and local economy.